 In the late 1700s and early 1800s the Indian population was decimated by disease transmitted through contact with European and American explorers.
 In some areas diphtheria, smallpox, and measles killed 90 percent of the Indians.
 By the time non-Indian settlers arrived, some local tribes had populations of only a few hundred and were so depleted they could not effectively resist the intruders.

 Whidbey Island, which forms the western portion of Island County, was named on June 10, 1792, by Captain Vancouver for Joseph Whidbey (1755-1833), Master of the HMS Discovery, who proved it was an island by discovering Deception Pass.
-He was also the first documented white man to set foot on the island, landing at Penn’s Cove near what was to become Coupeville.
+He was also the first documented non-Indian explorer to set foot on the island, landing at Penn’s Cove near what was to become Coupeville.
 The Indian inhabitants' name for the island was Tscha-kole-chy.

 The first settler on Whidbey Island was Thomas W. Glasgow, a farmer, who filed a land claim on what was to become Ebey’s Prairie in 1848.
 Glasgow was married to Julia, the daughter of Patkanim, chief of the Snohomish Tribe.
 After filing his claim in Olympia, Glasgow and a friend, A. B. Rabbeson, returned to island and found approximately 8,000 Indians from several Pacific Northwest tribes encamped at Penn’s Cove.
 Julia said the Indians had gathered for a grand council to discuss the incursion of incoming settlers into their traditional hunting and fishing grounds.
 She suggested that Glasgow and Rabbeson leave because their lives were in danger.
 Later, Julia joined Glasgow in Olympia where they were formalized their marriage and raised a family.
 The Glasgows never returned to Whidbey Island.